utopia-foss/utopia/doc/usage/eval/plotting/animations.rst

       to_plot:
         kind:
           limits: [~, 3]
+          # title: My title
           cmap:
             empty: white
             susceptible: lightgreen
             infected: crimson
             recovered: teal

-:code:`.plot.ca` requires a :code:`to_plot` key, specifying the limits of the colormap.
+:code:`.plot.ca` requires a :code:`to_plot` key, specifying what to put into each subplot.
+The keys (here: ``kind``) need to correspond to the selected data entries.

+In addition, it is used to specify the limits of the colormap (and other information like a subplot title).
 Here, we are only plotting the susceptible, infected, and recovered agents, so we set the limits to :code:`[0, 3]`, and define the colors we want for each :code:`kind`:

 .. raw:: html

     <video width="600" src="../../../_static/_gen/SEIRD/universe_plots/animated_ca.mp4" controls></video>

 For animations, you will typically want a fairly high plotting resolution.
 Change the resolution of the plot by adding an :code:`animation` block to the plot configuration:

 .. code-block:: yaml